galiacheng/cargo-tracker-twas/README.md

 ## Standup WebSphere Application Server (traditional) Cluster on Azure VMs

 The project leverages [Azure Marketplace offer for WebSphere Application Server](https://aka.ms/websphere-on-azure-portal) to standup a tWAS cluster.
 Follow [Deploy WebSphere Application Server (traditional) Cluster on Azure Virtual Machines](https://learn.microsoft.com/azure/developer/java/ee/traditional-websphere-application-server-virtual-machines?tabs=basic), you will deploy a cluster with 4 members.
-Write down your credentials for WebSpere administrator.
+Write down your credentials for WebSphere administrator.

 After the deployment finishes, select the **Outputs** section on the left panel and write down the administrative console and IHS console URLs.